WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0201-Creating and managing Exchange Online recipients.md

 8. In the Microsoft 365 admin center, use the navigation pane to expand **Users**, and then select **Active users**.

->**Important:** Notice the four new user accounts in addition to your Admin account.
+>**Note:** Notice the four new user accounts in addition to your Admin account.
 Also notice the Licenses column, which lists **Unlicensed** for the new users.
-Your Admin account should have Microsoft 365 E3 assigned.

 9. Select the checkboxes next to all of the users.